reixyz4/PoseTimer/README.md

 I may be uploading more improved versions of it.

 A limitation of PoseFinder is that it cannot detect a person if their back is facing the camera

+This app is built on the original PoseFinder app by Apple.